Overview

 Courtney Krawice an associate in Mayer Brown's Washington DC office and a member of the Intellectual Property practice.

-Courtney has a background in Mechanical Engineering with a concentration in Patent Law and assists in IP litigation matters before the International Trade Commission, USPTO, and US district courts.
+Courtney has a background in Mechanical Engineering with a concentration in Patent Law and focuses her practice on patent litigation at the International Trade Commission and various district courts.

 Education